By: Donna Macalle-Holly

 There are three ways to assist in this community effort.

-To coordinate the cleanup and removal of all the debris cleaned up from the lake, we, along with the Lake Hopatcong Commission, will be working hand in hand with Morris and Sussex Counties’ Clean Communities, each of the four towns around the lake (Hopatcong, Jefferson, Mt.
+To coordinate the removal of all the debris from the lake, we, along with the Lake Hopatcong Commission, will be working hand in hand with Morris and Sussex Counties’ Clean Communities, each of the four towns around the lake (Hopatcong, Jefferson, Mt.
 Arlington, Roxbury), New Jersey State Police, Morris County Sheriff’s Office, Morris County Mosquito Control, Hopatcong State Park, and the Morris County Park Commission.
 It's truly a community-wide effort!

 We are encouraging all participants to capture the spirit of the day by sharing your photos with us.
 Send your group photos and interesting finds to firstname.lastname@example.org.
 We'll create a shareable photo album from the day, and for a fun twist, your submission might even be chosen for categories like "most fashionable find" or "scariest find."
 Who knows what might turn up that day!